The Complete Porsche Buying Guide

 Despite being on sale for almost 5 years before the recent facelifted version was announced, there still aren’t many electric saloons that come close to the Tacyan for driving feel and desirability.
 In order to keep on top of their game and push the yardstick even further away for its competitors, the recent announcement of updates to the model means that the Taycan is even better than it was before.
 Thanks to the advancements in technology in that time, the 2024 Taycan received considerable upgrades to its mechanicals and running gear to ensure it is right up to date.
 The looks may have been sharpened up a little to keep them fresh but it is the battery capability, electric motor efficiency and overall performance that sees the biggest upgrades.

-Following a similar pattern familiar to the majority of the Porsche fans, the Taycan line up starts with the base Taycan and includes the 4S, the Turbo, the Turbo S and the flagship Turbo GT.
-The entry-level model starts at £86,500 with 408PS on offer and a 0-62mph time of just under 5 seconds, the 4S is just under £10,000 more and comes with 544PS and a more spritely 0-62mph time of 3.7 seconds.
-Then the Taycan power figures and pricing take a considerable increase, with the £134,000 Turbo producing 884PS and a 0-62mph sprint time of just 2.7 seconds, and the Turbo S offering 952PS and a 0-62mph sprint time of 2.4 seconds for your £161,400.
+Following a similar pattern familiar to the majority of the Porsche fans, the Taycan line up starts with the base Taycan and includes the 4S, GTS, the Turbo, the Turbo S and the flagship Turbo GT.
+The entry-level model starts at £88,200 with 435PS on offer and a 0-62mph time of just under 5 seconds, the 4S is £8,000 more and comes with 598PS and a more spritely 0-62mph time of 3.7 seconds, with the GTS offering 700PS and a 0-62mph time of just 3.3 seconds.

-For those looking for a bit more practicality, and arguably an even more stylish silhouette and profile, the Tacyan range (aside from the Turbo GT) are also offered as a shooting brake estate/hatchback body style, the Sport Turismo.
+For those looking for a bit more practicality, and arguably an even more stylish silhouette and profile, the Taycan range (aside from the Turbo GT) are also offered as a shooting brake estate/hatchback body style, the Sport Turismo.
 Offering more space to the interior yet retaining the sporting credentials of the saloon, the Sport Turismo offers the best of both worlds for currently a unique offering amongst the electric car marketplace.
-Sport Turismo models are around £800 more than their saloon equivalents.
+Sport Turismo models are around £1,000 more than their saloon equivalents.

 Panamera